zx80/cachetools-utils/README.md

 - `TwoLevelCache` allows to combine two caches.
 - `DebugCache` to trace cache calls using `logging`.
 - `EncryptedCache` a cache with key hashing and value encryption.
-- `StringCache` maps strings to bytes.
+- `ToBytesCache` map keys and values to bytes.

 ### Cache utilities